Arts and Letters Club of Toronto: Members

 Arthur Goss photo of the Group of Seven at the club.
 From left: Varley, Jackson, Harris, friend Barker Fairley, Johnston, Lismer, MacDonald.
 Missing: Carmichael.

 Aside from the Group of Seven and others mentioned above, well-known members of the club include Hector Charlesworth, Robertson Davies, M. O. Hammond, George Locke, Charles William Jefferys, Mavor Moore and Owen Staples.

 Since its founding, two club members have become Nobel laureates (Frederick Banting, "one of Canada's most accomplished amateur painters," and John Macleod), six have been knighted (including Banting and MacMillan) and, since 1967, more than 150 have been named to the Order of Canada, including Betty Oliphant, Joyce Wieland and Ezra Schabas.

 Events

 The club's artistic life revolves around its "LAMPS" disciplines: Literature, Architecture, Music, Painting, and Stage (originally Sculpture).
 These are very broadly defined and include photography, all performing arts, screenwriting, urban planning and other related fields.
 The Club welcomes both professional members, whose careers have been associated with one or more of these, and non-professional members, who appreciate and support the arts.
-Events offered by the Club include lunchtime talks and concerts, dinners with speakers on subjects of current interest, film nights, stage performances, studio painting sessions three days a week, art exhibitions for members, and groups interested in photography, writing and poetry.
+Events offered by the Club include meals followed by a concert or a speaker, stage performances, studio painting sessions with models, film showings, monthly art exhibitions, and meetings of groups interested in photography, writing and poetry.

 The annual Boar's Head Dinner is believed to be the oldest event of its kind in North America, and the Club's constitution is unique in that every year it is sung at the annual general meeting to music specially composed by Healey Willan.